We offer two different sorts of ukulele classes, run by Becky Dixon, director of Nimble Tots

 If you have questions, please email Becky and firstname.lastname@example.org – you’re welcome to come and sit in to see a current class to find out if this is the sort of thing you’d be interested in joining

 What Ukulele should I buy?

+For classes whilst we have some ukuleles available, we’d recommend that children do have an instrument of their own to play at home too.
 To start your ukulele journey, you don’t need to spend a lot of money on a fancy instrument to learn the basics, particularly as a young starter’s instrument tends to get a fair bit of bashing about!
 A soprano ukulele will do the job nicely (although if you’d like a larger instrument for a grown up, a concert or a tenor will have the same tuning but slightly bigger size and sound).
-Last term, lots of beginners started on a mahalo 2500 (around £20 – amazon link here).
+In previous terms, lots of beginners have started on a mahalo 2500 (around £20 – amazon link here).
 My favourite starter instrument is a ‘makala dolphin’ which feels a bit sturdier (around £40 – amazon link here).
-Most music shops have a good selection- locally South London Music sell them, if you fancy a trip to a specialist shop, the Duke or Uke in East London has a brilliant and huge range, and they’ll be able to give you lots of advice!
+Most music shops have a good selection- locally South London Music sell them and have knowledgable staff who can give you advise, if you fancy a trip to a specialist shop, the Duke or Uke in East London has a brilliant and huge range, and they’ll be able to give you lots of advice!